swiftlang/sourcekit-lsp/README.md

 ### Print SourceKit Logs

-You can configure SourceKit-LSP to print log information from SourceKit to stdout by setting the following environment variable:
+You can configure SourceKit-LSP to print log information from SourceKit to stderr by setting the following environment variable:

 ```sh
 SOURCEKIT_LOGGING="N"